cortext/patstat/nomenclatures/ipc_descriptions/README.md

 Finally, to launch t3sa (API) you have to type and execute the next command in the VM's _terminal_:

 ```
-cd t3as-pat-clas/pat-clas-service
+cd app
-mvn tomcat7:run
+./start.sh
 ```

-To be able to access the API from your host PC, you have to forward one of the ports of the _host machine_ (The machine that host the VM) to the port used by the API in the _guest machine (VM)_, which is _port 8080_ for the 2016 version.
+To be able to access the API from your host PC, you have to forward one of the ports of the _host machine_ (The machine that host the VM) to the port used by the API in the _guest machine (VM)_, which is _port 8080_ for all versions.

 This can be done in the menu of Virtualbox “Machine>Settings>Network>Avanced>Port forwarding”.
 And there you can create a new rule putting as _“Host Port”_ the port that you want on your PC and _“Guest Port”_ 8080, and save the changes.